aberke/user-generated-stream/README.md

 * Make sure you have mongodb installed ```$ brew install mongodb```
 * Make sure mongodb is started ```$ mongod```
 * Obtain and set the environment variables that do not have defaults
-	- Note: The twitter variables can be found in our user-generated-stream twitter app, or you can create a new twitter app.
+	- The twitter variables can be found in our user-generated-stream twitter app, or you can create a new twitter app.
 They're used for user signin and querying the twitter API
+	- The instagram variables can be found in the user-generated-stream instagram app, or you can create a new instagram app.
+They're used for querying instagram API

 ```
-$ source TWITTER_CONSUMER_KEY='XXXXXXXXXXXXX'
-$ source TWITTER_CONSUMER_SECRET='XXXXXXXXXXXXX'
+$ source TWITTER_CONSUMER_KEY='XXX',TWITTER_CONSUMER_SECRET='XXX', INSTAGRAM_CLIENT_ID='XXX',INSTAGRAM_CLIENT_SECRET='XXX'
 ```

 * Run 'er: ```python run.py```